near/nearcore/benchmarks/continous/db/tool/README.md

 diesel migration run
 ```

+Which executes the migration defined in `up.sql`.
+The file `down.sql` should contain SQL which reverts `up.sql`, to enable rolling the migration back, if needed.

 Before running a migration, consider backing up the db in Cloud SQL to recover from a faulty migration.

 More details can be found in Diesel's [getting started guide](https://diesel.rs/guides/getting-started).